Wildlife damage management

 It is important first to understand what species is causing the problem and the amount of damage that is occurring.
 Then you must learn about the life history, biology and behavior of that species.
 You need to know what control methods are available, including exclusion methods like fencing, frightening devices, toxicants, repellents and harvest.
 Not all of these are options for every species.
 Generally, using a combination of control methods is more effective than the use of just one method – a practice dubbed integrated wildlife damage management.

-On this page are links to two MU Extension publications that provide overviews on ways to enjoy the benefits of wildlife near your home while preventing or controlling damage they can cause.
-Go to our site home page to find other research-based resources that can help you resolve conflicts with wildlife around your home or property.
+Below are links to two MU Extension publications that provide overviews on ways to enjoy the benefits of wildlife near your home while preventing or controlling damage they can cause.
+Go to the Nuisance Wildlife home page to find other research-based resources that can help you resolve conflicts with wildlife around your home or property.